orange-cloudfoundry/orange-cf-bosh-cli/README.md

 ## How to use it?

-### How to use as standalone container?
+### How to use as standalone container (if you have a simple docker host)

+#### without ssh key provided to the container?

-If you have a simple docker host, launch the image.
+Launch the image.
 Don't miss to assign an host port to the container ssh port (22): <code>docker run --name cf-bosh-cli -d -p 2222:22 -v /home/bosh -v /data orangecloudfoundry/orange-cf-bosh-cli</code>

 Then, log into the container with ssh: <code>ssh -p 2222 bosh@127.0.0.1</code>

 The password at first logon is "welcome".
 Then, you have to change your password.
 When you are logged into the container, you must add your ssh public key into the file ~/.ssh/authorized_keys (RSA format).
 This last step will make the container secure after each restart/update (password auth will be disabled).

+### With ssh key provided to the container?

+It's also possible to add your public key to the container threw an environment variable.

+Launch the image.
+Don't miss to assign an host port to the container ssh port (22): <code>docker run --name cf-bosh-cli -d -p 2222:22 -v /home/bosh -v /data -e "SSH_PUBLIC_KEY=< put here your ssh-rsa public key >" orangecloudfoundry/orange-cf-bosh-cli</code>

+Then, log into the container with ssh: <code>ssh -p 2222 -i <path to your rsa private key> bosh@127.0.0.1</code>

+The password in this case is completely disabled.
+By default, the file containing the public key (~/.ssh/authorized_keys) is overwrited after container restart or update.
+By setting the variable SSH_PUBLIC_KEY_DONT_OVERWRITE=true, this file is not overwrited it it already exist and not empty.

 ### How to use it using "Docker Bosh Release"